purduerov/X13-Core/README.md

 * catkin_make fails 70-90% way through a workspace

-    If this is in X12, some files still contain python shebangs.
+    If this was ported from X12, some files still contain python shebangs.
 Try changing them to python3 ones.
-    If that still doesn't work, it might be more of an issue of using code that was written with Kinetic.
+    Another issue might be is that you need to build nodes in `/ros` before `/surface/ros`

 In all cases, especially if you have had previous ROS installs on your machine, make sure `rosdep init`'s file is up-to-date with Python 3 dependencies.
 Meaning run `rosdep init` to find the file and delete it.
 Run that command again and run `rosdep update`.
 You may need to use `sudo` with the init stage.